RiteshPathak15/Portfolio-web/README.md

-Here’s a clean and properly formatted version of your **Portfolio Web Application** README that you can directly use in your GitHub repository:

----

 # 🌐 Portfolio Web Application

 This is a **Portfolio Web Application** built using **React.js** and styled with **Tailwind CSS**.
 It showcases various projects, skills, and experiences in an interactive and visually appealing manner.